royalwcheese55/python-project/session-16-ci-cd-unit-test/homework.md

 Red → Green → Refactor.

 - Explain the typical stages in a CI/CD pipeline.
-What happens in each stage?
+What happens in each stage? ci/cd: building/testing/deploying code, it has 5 main stages 1- source/version controal, dev push code to git, pipeline trigger automatically 2- build stage, install dependencies and package application 3- test stage, run unit/integration test and security scans to catch bug early 4- predeploy stage, deploy staging env mimic the production to validate code before go live 5- deploy stage, release code

 - What's the purpose of environment variables and secrets management in CI/CD?
 How do you handle sensitive data?
+Environment variables let you configure your application without hard-coding values in code. same code work in different environment
+Secrets = sensitive values that must stay private: password, api key, jwt key, cloud credentials, it is to make sure they are encrypted and not stored in code
+Never store secrets in the code repo, Use a dedicated secrets manager like github secrets and aws secrets manager, Use environment variables at runtime and restrick access.

 - Explain the roles in Scrum: Product Owner, Scrum Master, and Development Team.
 What are each person's responsibilities?
+PO Owns and prioritizes the Product Backlog, Makes decisions about scope, priority, and product direction, decides what features to build and in what order.

+SM Ensures the team follows Scrum framework correctly, Removes blockers / impediments ensures the team is productive by teaching Scrum and removing roadblocks.

+Dev Build the product (coding, testing, designing, documenting), maintain quality does the actual work and decides how to build the product.

 ## Coding Challenge: